chickchetwynd/portfolio/README.md

 | Uruguay     | 0.35              | 216                    |
 | Brazil      | 0.67              | 82                     |
 | Netherlands | 0.62              | 101                    |

+Thie first thing to notice is that these top performing teams __ALL__ perform better at home vs. away as they all have a positive integer for home_V_away_goals.
+In fact

+  HHHHEEEEERRRRREEEEEEE

 Notice the rank of these teams.
 We know that this is a list of the most succesful teams but their rankings on the metric aren't that high.
 I included the rank to demonstrate that the metric doesn't indicate success, but rather it indicates the consistency of performance across home and away games.
 Interestingly, __*THE MOST SUCCESFUL TEAMS*__ all __*perform better at home*__ rather than away, as their values for home_V_away_goals are all positive.